Museums Matter. Share It!

 - The first study, Museums as Economic Engines, reveals that museums support 726,000 jobs in the United States, and directly employ 372,100 people– more than double that of the professional sports industry.

 - The second report, Museums & Public Opinion, examines the opinions of Americans concerning museums and shows 96 percent would approve of elected officials who act to support museums, including maintaining or increasing federal funding.

 You can also view state specific information for the Midwestern Region on these pages: Illinois, Indiana, Iowa, Michigan, Minnesota, Missouri, Ohio, and Wisconsin.

 Midwest delegates at Museums Advocacy Day (Courtesy of AAM / Risdon Photography)

-Join museum professionals and colleagues across the country at Museums Advocacy Day, scheduled for February 24-25, 2014 in Washington, DC.
+Join the American Alliance of Museums, AMM and many other museum professionals across the country at Museums Advocacy Day in late February each year.
 This is a key opportunity to learn more about advocacy and to personally make the case for museums as education providers and economic drivers with members of Congress and their key staff.
-To register, visit http://www.aam-us.org/advocacy/museums-advocacy-day/register
+Click here to learn more about this annual event.

 Find Your Reps: